We’ve all tossed out leftover vegetable scraps, thinking they’re done for, but did you know many common foods can regrow from scraps?

 Lettuce is one of the easiest veggies to regrow.
 All you need is the base of a romaine or any lettuce that still has its stem.

 Once the roots start showing, you can plant your lettuce in the soil.
 Bury the roots, but keep the top few leaves above the soil.
-Place it in a spot with indirect light, and keep the soil moist.

-Fruits You Can Grow From Scraps
+Fruits You Can Grow from Scraps

 - Citrus (seeds)